‘Young And The Restless’ Spoilers: Ashley Goes After Ravi, Scott Dates Sharon, Adam’s Return Possible?

-The Young and the Restless spoilers for the upcoming week promise a lot of hook ups and rekindled romances.
+Young and the Restless spoilers for the upcoming week promise a lot of hook-ups and rekindled romances.
 Some people will find themselves drawn to former flames.
 Ashley will make a move to raise Ravi’s hopes.
 Victoria’s (Amelia Heinle) rejection will drive Billy (Jason Thompson) to seek comfort from Phyllis (Gina Tognoni).
 Meanwhile, Sharon (Sharon Case), Mariah (Camryn Grimes), and Scott (Daniel Hall) will find themselves entangled in a messy love triangle.

 Villy’s Downward Spiral

-Billy and Victoria are not going back together.
+Billy and Victoria are not getting back together.
 Victoria has a sudden outburst when Billy keeps on pestering her about Victor (Eric Braeden).
-The Young and the Restless spoilers suggest that an irked Victoria will tell Billy to stop hounding her with questions.
-Amidst Billy’s interrogation, Victoria will voice out that she would have to be insane if she decides to give their relationship another chance.
+Young and the Restless spoilers suggest that an irked Victoria will tell Billy to stop hounding her with questions.
+Amidst Billy’s interrogation, Victoria will state that she would have to be insane if she decides to give their relationship another chance.

 This blunt retort pushes Billy to seek out Phyllis.
 For him, there seems to be no hope for a reconciliation.
-It just so happens that the make out session with Scott is not a big deal.
+It just so happens that the make-out session with Scott is not a big deal.
 Scott and Phyllis decided that being lovers is not a very good idea.
 With no hard feelings between them, Phyllis is open to relationships.

 On yesterday’s #YR, Victoria reaches her breaking point.
 WATCH THE CLIP: https://t.co/bPXfLyOajx pic.twitter.com/0UFRuPfl8f